Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Combined fits of KEDR and truncated BESIII data

-Concerning the deviations of 6 BESIII data points from the depicted curves we would like to make the following observations : \begin{itemize} \item these points lie in the energy region between the masses of $J/\Psi(3096)$ and $\Psi'(3770)$ charming mesons, which due to considerations of KEDR collaboration is still well described by the opened production of (anti)quark pairs with $f=3$ numbers of light flavors; \item these points in the energies of production of lepton $\tau^+\tau^-$ pairs, which may decay further on into light hadrons; \end{itemize}
+Concerning the deviations of the 6 BESIII data points from the depicted curves, we would like to make the following observations : \begin{itemize} \item these points lie in the energy region between the masses of the $J/\Psi(3096)$ and $\Psi'(3770)$ mesons, which, due to considerations of the KEDR collaboration, are still well described by the opened production of (anti)quark pairs with $f=3$ numbers of light flavours only ; \item these points belong to the energies of production of lepton $\tau^+\tau^-$ pairs, which can decay further on into light hadrons; \end{itemize}

-Despite the fact that these physical effects seem to be taken into account in the discussed above experimental analysis of both KEDR and BESIII collaborations, it may be of interest to consider further on the problem of the comparison between the points of these data sets in future.
+Despite the fact that these physical effects seem to be taken into account in the discussed above experimental analysis of both the KEDR and BESIII collaborations, it may be of interest to further consider the problem of comparison between the points of these data sets in future.

-We now consider the energy dependence of different perturbative QCD approximations for R(s) at different orders of expansions in the QCD coupling constant.
-In Figure 2 we present the related plots for R(s) drawn for the truncated at the NLO, NNLO, NNLO and N$^3$LO terms related theoretical expressions for R from Eq.(20) but with QCD coupling constant expression for $\alpha_s(s)$, defined at the {\bf NNLO} through the inverse log approximation of Eq.(9) with the value of the parameter $\Lambda_{\rm{\overline{MS}}}^{(3)}=428$ MeV, obtained in the process of our combined NNLO fits .
+In Figure 2, we present the related plots for R(s) drawn for the truncated at the NLO, NNLO, NNLO and N$^3$LO terms theoretical expressions for R from Eq.
+(20) with the QCD coupling constant.
+The value of the QCD coupling constant $\alpha_s(s)$ is determined at the NNLO order through the inverse log approximation of Eq.
+(9) with the value of the parameter $\Lambda_{\rm{\overline{MS}}}^{(3)}=420$ MeV, obtained in the process of our combined NNLO fits .